LARAMediaGroup/web-analyzer-api/wordpress-plugin/web-analyzer/README.txt

 Yes, in the settings you can adjust relevance thresholds, confidence requirements, and prioritize different types of content for linking.

+= Why is my API connection not working? =

+If you're experiencing connection issues, the plugin now includes a comprehensive debugging interface:

+1. Go to Web Analyzer > Settings in your WordPress admin
+2. Scroll down to the "Debug Information" section
+3. Click "Run Detailed Test" to perform a step-by-step diagnostic

+The debug test will check:
+* Your API URL format
+* API key validation
+* API health endpoint connectivity
+* Site configuration verification

+Each step will be marked as success, warning, or error with detailed information to help you resolve any issues.

+= How can I check if my server is properly configured? =

+In the Debug Information section, click "Check Server Environment" to verify that your server meets all the requirements for proper plugin operation.
+This will check:
+* PHP version
+* WordPress version
+* cURL availability
+* JSON support
+* Memory limits
+* Execution time settings
+* Potential conflicts with other plugins

 == Screenshots ==

 1. Block Editor sidebar with fashion-specific link suggestions